odinuv/web/en/apv/walkthrough/dynamic-page/array.md

 Use the `unset` operation only when you truly want to remove something from an array.

 ### Traversing Arrays
 When you need to traverse the entire array, you need a loop.
-As mentioned above `for` loop can be used only with ordinal arrays, `foreach` loop can be used with any type of array.
+As mentioned above the `for` loop can be used only with ordinal arrays, the `foreach` loop can be used with any type of an array.

 When using a `for` loop, you often use the `count` function to return number of elements of the array, the below array has implicit indexes which start from 0: